giacomo-gcad/dopa_workflow/cep_analysis/README.md

 		- replace 'nan' with 0.
 	+ aggregate all csv files  for that eid.
 + aggregate all the csv files into a single one
-+ build a table in pg dabatase and import the final csv.
++ build a table in pg database and import the final csv.

 #### SPECIAL CASES
 [...]